-Florida boating requirements
+Florida boating requirements - do you need it?

 A license is not required to own a boat in Florida.
 Insurance is also technically not mandatory either, though there are many situations in which it may be advantageous for you to have boat insurance.

 There are some requirements that typically come with operating a boat in Florida.
 This includes possessing a boating safety identification card.
 You may also need to register and title the boat with the state of Florida.

 According to the FWC, your Certificate of Registration has to be on board and available for inspection during the operation of your boat, and the watercraft should be registered and numbered within 30 days of its purchase.

 Having an insurance policy on your boat is not mandated by Florida state law.
 If you want to take out a loan and use your boat as collateral, the lender may require you to have insurance to cover any potential damages to the boat.
 If you want to dock your boat in a Florida marina, boat liability insurance may also be required by the marina.
 That way, you are financially protected in case you are found liable for any injury or damages to others.